 connectionString This attribute defines the connection.
 It includes information such as the name of the database and the security used to access it.
 The connection string provides input for the database manager-it helps the database manager decide whether to provide access to the requested information.
 When the database manager does decide to provide the information, the connection string also provides information on the method for providing the information.
 For example, many modern databases can provide output in XML format.
 The precise connection string contents depend on the DBMS you use-every vendor provides different name/value pairs to define the connection.
 However, this section does describe a few of the more common setups that you'll encounter.
-You must provide the connectionString attribute as part of the <add> element.
-The default value is an empty string.
+You must provide the connectionString attribute as part of the connectionString attribute as part of the connectionString.